microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [New-MgBetaPolicyClaimMappingPolicy](New-MgBetaPolicyClaimMappingPolicy.md)
 Create a new claimsMappingPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyCrossTenantAccessPolicyPartner](New-MgBetaPolicyCrossTenantAccessPolicyPartner.md)
 Create a new partner configuration in a cross-tenant access policy.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyFeatureRolloutPolicy](New-MgBetaPolicyFeatureRolloutPolicy.md)
 Create a new featureRolloutPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyFeatureRolloutPolicyApplyTo](New-MgBetaPolicyFeatureRolloutPolicyApplyTo.md)
 Add an appliesTo on a featureRolloutPolicy object to specify the directoryObject to which the featureRolloutPolicy should be applied.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyFeatureRolloutPolicyApplyToByRef](New-MgBetaPolicyFeatureRolloutPolicyApplyToByRef.md)
 Add an appliesTo on a featureRolloutPolicy object to specify the directoryObject to which the featureRolloutPolicy should be applied.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyHomeRealmDiscoveryPolicy](New-MgBetaPolicyHomeRealmDiscoveryPolicy.md)
 Create a new homeRealmDiscoveryPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyMobileAppManagementPolicy](New-MgBetaPolicyMobileAppManagementPolicy.md)
 Create new navigation property to mobileAppManagementPolicies for policies

 ### [New-MgBetaPolicyMobileAppManagementPolicyIncludedGroupByRef](New-MgBetaPolicyMobileAppManagementPolicyIncludedGroupByRef.md)
 Add groups to be included in a mobile app management policy.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyMobileDeviceManagementPolicy](New-MgBetaPolicyMobileDeviceManagementPolicy.md)
 Create new navigation property to mobileDeviceManagementPolicies for policies

 ### [New-MgBetaPolicyMobileDeviceManagementPolicyIncludedGroupByRef](New-MgBetaPolicyMobileDeviceManagementPolicyIncludedGroupByRef.md)
 Add groups to be included in a mobile app management policy.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyPermissionGrantPolicy](New-MgBetaPolicyPermissionGrantPolicy.md)
 Creates a permissionGrantPolicy.
 A permission grant policy is used to describe the conditions under which permissions can be granted (for example, during application consent).
 After creating the permission grant policy, you can add include condition sets to add matching rules, and add exclude condition sets to add exclusion rules.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyPermissionGrantPolicyExclude](New-MgBetaPolicyPermissionGrantPolicyExclude.md)
 Add conditions under which a permission grant event is *excluded* in a permission grant policy.
 You do this by adding a permissionGrantConditionSet to the excludes collection of a  permissionGrantPolicy.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyPermissionGrantPolicyInclude](New-MgBetaPolicyPermissionGrantPolicyInclude.md)
 Add conditions under which a permission grant event is *included* in a permission grant policy.
 You do this by adding a permissionGrantConditionSet to the includes collection of a  permissionGrantPolicy.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaPolicyRoleManagementPolicy](New-MgBetaPolicyRoleManagementPolicy.md)
 Create new navigation property to roleManagementPolicies for policies